Ashkenazi Jewish cuisine: History

-The cuisine of the Ashkenazi Jews is reflective of their journey from Central to Eastern Europe and then to the Americas and Israel.
+The cuisine of the Ashkenazi Jews is reflective of their journey from Central Europe to Eastern Europe and then throughout the world, especially to Israel, Western Europe and the Anglosphere.
 Ashkenazi Jews are a Jewish diaspora population which coalesced in the Holy Roman Empire around the end of the first millennium CE.
 This population progressively migrated eastward, and established population centres in the Polish–Lithuanian Commonwealth (a nation which then consisted of territories currently located in parts of present-day Belarus, Estonia, Latvia, Lithuania, Moldova, Poland, Russia, Slovakia, and Ukraine).
 Ashkenazi communities have also historically been present in the Banat, a region in central and eastern Europe that consists of parts of present-day Serbia, Romania, and Hungary.
-As a result, the cuisine of Ashkenazi Jews was highly regional in the past, and has also been influenced by a diverse range of European cooking traditions, including German, Italian, Slavic, and Ottoman cuisines.
+As a result, the cuisine of Ashkenazi Jews was highly regional in the past, and has also been influenced by a diverse range of European cooking traditions, including German, French, Italian, Slavic, and Ottoman cuisines.

 A common refrain is that the food of Ashkenazi Jews is the food of poverty.
 Indeed, Jews in Europe generally lived at the sufferance of the gentile rulers of the lands in which they sojourned, and they were frequently subjected to antisemitic laws that, at certain times and in certain places, limited their participation in the regular economy, or in land ownership and farming.
-This situation forced many Jews into intergenerational poverty, with the result being that for many Jews, only basic staples were available, and luxury items like meat and imported foods such as spices were not commonplace for anyone but the wealthy.
-However, the wealthy had access to and they enjoyed imported goods like spices, olive oil, and exotic fruits, and they were able to eat meat more frequently.
+This situation forced many Jews into intergenerational poverty, with the result being that for many Jews, only basic staples were available.
+Luxury items like meat and imported foods such as spices were not commonplace for anyone but the wealthy.
+However, the wealthy had access to imported goods like spices, olive oil, and exotic fruits, and they could eat meat more frequently.

 While the majority of Jews who have been living in the Western Levant and Turkey since the time of the first diaspora have been Sefardic, Mizrahi, and other non-Ashkenazi Jews, Ashkenazi communities also existed among the Jewish communities of the southern Syrian provinces in the Ottoman period (the Old Yishuv), and Turkey.
 Evidence of cross-cultural culinary exchange between Ottoman and Ashkenazi cuisines can be seen most readily in the food of Jews in the Banat, Romania, and Moldova, particularly pastrami and karnatzel.